KofiAnnan97/apgb_converter/README.md

        ```
        - The order is not strict as long as the keyword is first
        - 24-bit colors can have a leading `0x`, `#`, or nothing

-    - JASC format:  The color palettes are applied in a sequential manner for each palette and its respective intentisities as shown [here](#example).
+    - JASC & GPL format:  The color palettes are applied in a sequential manner for each palette and its respective intentisities as shown [here](#example).
+        - only supports 4, 8, or 16 colors
+    - HEX (text-based) file structure
+        ```
+        000000
+        52528C
+        8C8CDE
+        FFFFFF
+        ```
+        - Do not include `#` or `Ox`
+        - Seperate each color by a new line
         - only supports 4, 8, or 16 colors

 - **Convert** := For simple conversions that do not require changes to the colors used.